mlavi16/webdev-assignment-2-javascript-methods/README.md

-# javascript-methods-starter-template-code
+# javascript-methods-assignment-code
-Starter template code for Assignment 2 - JavaScript Methods.
+This repository is the code for Assignment 2 - JavaScript Methods.
+Created by Maya Lavi (@mlavi16).

 ## JavaScript Prototype: Method ##
 Every object in JavaScript has a built-in property called "prototype."